PastIn Person

 Professor of Law at Texas A&M University School of Law

-Professor H. Brian Holland teaches at Texas A&M University School of Law and serves as a moderator for the symposium.
+Professor H. Brian Holland teaches at Texas A&M University School of Law, moderating discussions on constitutional law.

 H.W.
 Perry, Jr.